“I am having lamb for dinner on Friday evening, what do you recommend I drink with it?”

 For something a little different, you could try this Muscat from Domaine Schwach.
 It is dry, as is typical for Muscat from the region of Alsace, and displays a wonderfully expressive flavour profile that will stand up to the flavour intensity of asparagus.

-The first hauls of Sea Trout should be landing on our shores ahead of next weekend and we can’t wait to get our hands on some.
+The first hauls of Sea Trout should be landing on our shores in a couple of weeks’ time and we can’t wait to get our hands on some.
 It is, in our opinion, one of the best fish to eat simply poached or ‘en papillotte’ with a light butter sauce.

 Pairing wine with lamb is very much dependent on the cut being used.
 Loin and rack tend to be more delicate and sweet whereas cooking with shoulder or leg will result in more robust flavours on your plate.